 It’s been two years since Covid-19 put a halt on all of our travel plans, which is obviously a bummer.
 Sure, there are plenty of fun things to do, both indoors and outdoors here in Singapore, but nothing beats being out of the country and adding stamps to our passports…

-So here’s some positive news for everyone: Singapore has established quarantine-free travel lanes with several countries!
-Yes, there won’t be a need for you to isolate yourself upon your return, but there are other caveats.
-But what about the children, can they travel too?
-Here’s all you need to know about this new initiative…
+So here’s some positive news for everyone: Singapore has established quarantine-free travel lanes with loads of countries!
+Yes, there won’t be a need for you to isolate yourself upon your return.
+Here’s all you need to know…

-All about the Vaccinated Travel Lanes (and quarantine-free family holidays!)
+All about the Vaccinated Travel Lanes (and quarantine-free family holidays from Singapore!)

 Where can we travel to from Singapore?

 - Travellers must be fully vaccinated and show proof of their vaccination status.
-You can get your digital vaccination certificate from Notarise.
+For travellers coming into Singapore, you can get your digital vaccination certificate from Notarise.
+More information can be found here.

 - Mandatory PCR test or professionally administered ART is to be done within two days before departure.
-More tests await when you return to Singapore: on-arrival PCR test, post-arrival supervised ARTs on days three and seven, AND self-administered ARTs on the second, fourth, and sixth days.
-Phew!
 Here’s an extensive list of pre-departure test providers you can book.
-You can book the on-arrival test here.

-- You must remain in the VTL-approved country for the past 14 days.
+- From 22 February you must remain in the VTL-approved country for the past 7 days (reduced from 14 days).
 You’ll be required to quarantine if you travel outside of those countries.
 Do take note of this!

 Which vaccines are recognised?

 All countries under the VTL recognise the Pfizer and Moderna vaccines.
 If you’ve received either of those, you’re safe.
-If you’re inoculated with Sinovac or Sinopharm, you can only travel to the Netherlands, Spain, South Korea, Switzerland, and Malaysia for now.
+If you’re inoculated with other vaccines, be sure to check if your travel destination accepts your vaccination status before planning your holiday.
+The last thing you’d want to encounter is being rejected entry into the country!

 What’s the Vaccinated Travel Pass for?

-The VTL pass is a requirement for short-term visitors and long-term pass holders.
+The VTL pass (VTP) is a requirement for short-term visitors and long-term pass holders, but from 22 February, only short-term visitors and work permit holders will have to apply for the VTP.
 They should apply for the pass between seven and 30 days before entering Singapore.
 Fully vaccinated returning Singapore citizens and permanent residents, as well as children age 12 and below, are not required to apply.

 Speaking of children, will my kids be able to travel?

 Good news, parents!
 Children age 12 and below are permitted to travel to countries under the vaccinated travel lanes scheme as long as a fully vaccinated adult accompanies them.
 According to the Civil Aviation Authority of Singapore, the child’s age is based on the calendar year.
 For example, kids born in or after 2009 are considered under 12.
-Kids between three and 12 years old have to undergo pre-departure and on-arrival tests in Singapore.
-Do check with the country you’re travelling to make sure they allow children to enter.
+Kids between three and 12 years old have to undergo pre-departure before travelling to Singapore.
+Do check with the country you’re travelling to for other inbound requirements which might vary for kids.

 Which airlines can I book?